 Research

-Spillovers of Field of Study: Siblings, Cousins, and Neighbors
+Spillovers in Fields of Study: Siblings, Cousins, and Neighbors

 with Nadine Ketel, Hessel Oosterbeek, and Bas van der Klaauw